Cloud Computing Services

 By processing data in the cloud an organisation may encounter risks to data protection that they were previously unaware of.
 It is important that data controllers take time to understand the data protection risks that cloud computing presents’.

-The University’s IT Services offer a range of internally hosted cloud services which staff and students must consider first before then investigating the transfer of personal data (or confidential / commercially sensitive University information) to an externally hosted service.
+Information Services offer internally hosted cloud services which staff and students must consider first before then investigating the transfer of personal data (or confidential / commercially sensitive University information) to an externally hosted service.
 If it is agreed that the University is unable to provide what is required, any staff member intending to use an external service must:

 - Refer to the ICO’s guidance and in particular the checklist at s.98 which covers these headings: ‘Risks, Confidentiality, Integrity, Availability & Legal’